Rezeptbuch-Team/Rezeptbuch/docs/UseCases/UC1_ShowRecipe.md

 # Show recipe
 ## Brief Decription
-including publishing it, if it is created by the user (publish button)

-including the list of ingredients, an image, the name of the recipe, the required time and a short description
+Display a comprehensive recipe overview, including a "Publish" button if the recipe was created by the current user.
+The overview should feature the recipe's name, a brief description, an image of the dish, a list of ingredients, and the total cooking time.

 ## Mockup